cmconti/BundleWinCerts/README.md

 # BundleWinCerts
-Combine windows certs with text cert bundle
+Extract the root and intermediate certs from the windows cert store and combine them with the unxi-style cert bundle for use by tools such as git